spotify/echoprint-codegen/README.md

 ### Accuracy

-We'll fill this in soon.
-We run a large test suite on echoprint to test accuracy such as false positives, false negatives and errors in codegen given different "munge" levels (adding noise, lower bitrate or sampling rate, etc.)
+Look at http://echoprint.me for information on the accuracy of the echoprint system.

 ## FAQ

-Q: Is this ready to go yet?

-A: No. We have it on github to work with collaborators and early partners but this is not ready for general use yet.
-We'll make an announcement when it is close.

 Q: I get "Couldn't decode any samples with: ffmpeg" when running codegen

-A: When running the example code generator (codegen.$(PLATFORM)) make sure ffmpeg is accessible to your path.
+A: When running the example code generator (echoprint-codegen) make sure ffmpeg is accessible to your path.
 Try running ffmpeg filename.mp3 on the file you are testing the code generator with.
 If it doesn't work, codegen won't work.